Using Your Rotating Column Copper Alembic Essential Oil Distiller

 8. After a while, the water in the pot will begin to boil.
 It takes time for the steam to transfer heat to the flowers and release the essential oils.
 After a while the distillate will begin to flow from the condenser.

-Below are photos of Joe Olcott, owner of Hood River Lavender using our Rotating Column Copper Alembic to distill the beautiful lavandin that he grows on his Lavender Farm.
+Below are photos of Joe Orcott, owner of Hood River Lavender using our Rotating Column Copper Alembic to distill the beautiful lavandin that he grows on his Lavender Farm.
 From the batch below, we obtained about 5 ounces of a sweet and fragrant oil.

 We have been distilling Joe's Lavender and Lavandin in our trailer distiller, which is capable of distilling 200 pounds of flowers per batch.
 This oil can be found as "Organic Lavandin" in our shopping cart.
 Although currently uncertified, Hood River Lavender uses organic methods for growing their exquisite crop.
-Click on an image to enlarge it

-Water is added to the Alembic pot
+Water is added to the Alembic pot Alembic pot is filled at least half way

 Joe cuts Lavandin for distillation